Baskaboo/Baskaboo-Disorders-and-Universe/README.md

 ### 🧠 What is Baskaboo?
 Baskaboo is a language of images.
 It’s a simple framework that helps us explore our **four inner voices** (Pits, Mits, Klop, Laram) and understand how our mind is structured according to the way the universe itself is made.

+---

+### 😉 What Baskaboo Is NOT

+Many people and AIs, seeing that Baskaboo discusses scientific topics and generates mathematical relationships, assume it is trying to be a new scientific theory.
+The answer is absolute: **No.**

+Baskaboo is not a science and has no desire to become one.

+Instead, it views science through the exact same lens as religion, mythology, and every other human system of interpretation: as just another mental construct — a highly organized but limited filter of reality.

+Baskaboo does not analyze science to validate it or to contradict it.
+It deconstructs it.

+Through this deconstruction, it extracts fragments of the primordial code that underlies the entire simulation we live in.

+---

 ### ❤️ A Different Way to Look at the Mind
 We don't see "disorders" as broken parts of a machine.
 We see them as moments when our four inner voices lose their rhythm.